Travel insurance for South Africa

 1

-Short trips don’t need a visa
+Australians taking short trips won’t need a visa

 As long as your passport is valid and you’ve got a ticket home, Aussies can visit South Africa for up to 90 days without needing to organise a visa.